Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion Collider: ULTRA RELATIVISTIC QUANTUM MOLECULAR DYNAMICS MODEL

-The UrQMD (Ultra Relativistic Quantum Molecular Dynamics) model is a microscopic many-body model and has been extensively applied to simulate p + p, p + A, and A + A interactions in the ultra-relativistic heavy-ion collisions~\cite{MBUrQMD,SABassUrQMD,HPUrQMD}.
-It provides phase space descriptions of different reaction mechanisms based on the covariant propagation of all hadrons with stochastic binary scattering, color string formation and resonance decay~\cite{SABassUrQMD}.
+The ultra relativistic quantum molecular dynamics (UrMQD) model is a microscopic many-body model that has been extensively applied to simulate $p + p$, $p + A$, and $A + A$ interactions in ultrarelativistic heavy-ion collisions~\cite{MBUrQMD,SABassUrQMD,HPUrQMD}.
+It provides phase-space descriptions of different reaction mechanisms based on the covariant propagation of all hadrons with stochastic binary scattering, color string formation and resonance decay~\cite{SABassUrQMD}.
 This model includes baryon-baryon, meson-baryon and meson-meson interactions with more than 50 baryon and 45 meson species.
-It preserves the conservation of electric charge, baryon number, and strangeness number as expected for the evolution of the QCD matter.
+It preserves the conservation of electric charge, baryon number, and strangeness number.
 It models the phenomena of baryon stopping which is an essential feature encountered in heavy ions at low beam energies.
-It is a well-designed transport model~\cite{MBUrQMD} for simulations with the entire available range of energies from SIS energy ($\sqrt{s_\mathrm{NN}}=2$ GeV) to the top RHIC energy ($\sqrt{s_\mathrm{NN}}=200$ GeV).
-More details about the UrQMD model can be found in Refs~\cite{MBUrQMD,SABassUrQMD,HPUrQMD}.
+It is a well-designed transport model~\cite{MBUrQMD} for simulations with the entire available range of energies from SIS energy ($\sqrt{s_\mathrm{NN}}$ = 2 GeV) to the top RHIC energy ($\sqrt{s_\mathrm{NN}}$ = 200 GeV).
+More details about the UrQMD model can be found in Refs.~\cite{MBUrQMD,SABassUrQMD,HPUrQMD}.

-The UrQMD model is a suitable simulator to estimate the non-critical contribution and other trivial background effects in the measurement of correlations and fluctuations in heavy-ion collisions.
-In this work, we use the UrQMD model with version 2.3 to generate Monte-Carlo event samples in Au + Au collisions at RHIC energies.
-The corresponding statistics are 72.5, 105, 106, 81, 133, 38, 56 millions at $\sqrt{s_\mathrm{NN}}$ = 7.7, 11.5, 19.6, 27, 39, 62.4, 200 GeV, respectively.
+The UrQMD model is a suitable simulator to estimate the noncritical contribution and other trivial background effects in the measurement of correlations and fluctuations in heavy-ion collisions.
+In this work, we use the UrQMD model (version 2.3) to generate Monte Carlo event samples of Au $+$ Au collisions at RHIC energies.
+The corresponding event statistics are 72.5, 105, 106, 81, 133, 38, 56 millions at $\sqrt{s_\mathrm{NN}}$ = 7.7, 11.5, 19.6, 27, 39, 62.4, 200 GeV, respectively.